Scleral Lenses For Keratoconus And Other Eye Conditions

 Mini Scleral Contacts Vs. Full-Size Scleral Contact Lenses

 All scleral lenses rest on the white part of the eye, the sclera.
-However, Dr. William Altig will customize the scleral lenses by determining the exact diameter and space needed between the cornea and sclera.
+However, Our eye doctors will customize the scleral lenses by determining the exact diameter and space needed between the cornea and sclera.
 Certain scleral lenses may have a space of a few millimeters (mini scleral lenses), while standard scleral lenses are larger, full-sized lenses.
 Larger scleral lenses are typically recommended for highly irregular corneas.

 Ask Us About Scleral Lenses

 If you struggle with keratoconus, astigmatism, dry eyes or any of the other conditions listed above, ask your The Scleral Lens and Keratoconus Center at Altig Optical doctor about scleral lenses.
-Dr. William Altig will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.
+Our eye doctors will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.